Digital collaboration

 What is a product vision statement?

-Product vision statements define why a product exists, what problems it solves, who it serves, and how it's different.
-Product visions serve as a framework for product teams to understand what they are working on and why it matters.
+Product vision statements define why a product exists, what problems it solves, who it serves, and how it's different from the competition.
+Product visions serve as frameworks for product teams to understand what they are working on and why it matters.

 Product vision statement format